pmkruyen/dearscholar/app/filestructure.md

 ## Structure of dearscholar.js, the heart of the app
 1) **Framework7 functions**
 * General app settings;
-* Configurations for each app page (in particular navigation functions en event listerners)
+* Configurations for each app page (in particular router functions and event listerners).
 2) **general event listeners**
 * For Android devices, set the 'back button' as 'back button'.
 3) **login functions**